 - The On-Site Expenses – Many beginners underestimate the on-site show expenses that can be a major part of the budget.
 This includes on-site expenses such as internet access, regular stall cleanings, lead forms, decor rentals, trash can rental, carpet, internet access, electrical maintenance, card swipe equipment, etc. This portion also includes the dough you’ll dish out for the on-site labor that you’ll require there.

-- Adverts and Promotional Tasks – Promoting your exhibit is one of the best strategies to getting as much attention as possible.
+- Adverts and Promotional Tasks – Promoting your exhibition stand is one of the best strategies to getting as much attention as possible.
 Thus, you need to invest money here too.
 Advertising and promotional expenses usually include social media invites, giveaways, contests, sponsorships, hospitality suite entertainment, merchandise, gift bags, program advertising, and direct mail.

 - Display Booth Expenses – The trade show booth expenses will vary depending on whether you own it or you’ve rented it.
 These will include booth repairs (if you own), rental costs (if you rent), exhibition booth design costs such as custom graphics and visuals, staff needs, miscellaneous shipping costs, and logistic expenses.